-Could cancer anti-sickness drug end the misery for IBS patients?
+Could anti-sickness drug end the misery for IBS patients?

 Could a commonly-prescribed anti-sickness drug be the answer for the 1.3 million people in the UK who suffer the pain and misery of irritable bowel syndrome with diarrhoea (IBS-D)?

-A nationwide clinical trial led by Professor Robin Spiller will assess the medication ondansetron, which is currently used by doctors to help cancer patients cope with the nausea and vomiting associated with chemotherapy, radiotherapy and surgery.
+A nationwide clinical trial, TRITON, led by Professor Robin Spiller in Nottingham will assess the medication ondansetron, which is currently used by doctors to help cancer patients cope with the nausea and vomiting associated with chemotherapy, radiotherapy and surgery.

 The research will aim to establish whether a much lower dose of the drug could also be a successful treatment for the abdominal pain and urgent bowel movements typically experienced by IBS patients.
 Read the full press release on the University of Nottingham’s website